+There are two types of Stage 6 VET courses available to students:

-Board Developed VET courses are classified as Category B subjects and ONLY ONE may contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
+- 1. Board Developed VET courses count towards the HSC or RoSA and are classified as Category B subjects.
 These courses have an optional HSC examination.
-Students wishing to include a VET course in the ATAR calculation must sit the HSC examination after they have completed a minimum of 4 Preliminary and/or HSC units.

-Board Developed VET courses have specified workplace requirement and include 70 hours of industry specific mandatory work placement or simulated workplace hours at school as specified by NESA.

-Board Endorsed VET Courses count towards the HSC or RoSA but do not have HSC examinations and therefore do not count in the calculations of the ATAR.
-Some Board Endorsed VET Courses have mandatory industry specific work placement.
+Students wishing to include a VET course in the ATAR calculation must sit the HSC examination after they have completed a minimum of 4 x Preliminary and/or HSC units.
+ONLY ONE Board Developed VET course may contribute to the calculation of the Australian Tertiary Admission Rank (ATAR). - Board Developed VET courses have specified workplace requirement and include a minimum of 70 hours of mandatory industry specific work placement that may include up to 50% simulated workplace hours at school as specified by NESA. - 2.
+Board Endorsed VET Courses count towards the HSC or RoSA but do not have an HSC examination and therefore do not count in the calculations of the ATAR.
+Many Board Endorsed VET Courses have mandatory industry specific work placement as specified by NESA.